 Permanent Apportioned plates with serial format L-000000 are trailer plates.

 Special mobile equipment plates look like other boring non-passenger plates, and have serial format ME-0000.
-These are rarely seen; they're only issued to self-propelled equipment such as cranes.
+These are rarely seen; they're only issued to self-propelled, street-legal equipment such as cranes.
 Prior to 2006, special mobile equipment plates were issued annually and had an embossed year, but no identifying legend.
 As you'd expect, the undated base plates are blue on white; the state name is at the bottom, the month and year stickers go in the upper corners, and the legend Spec Mobile is at the top center.

 Please note that plates for small trailers pulled by motorcycles are addressed in the commercial motorcycle plate section, below.